‘The Hate U Give’ Star Megan Lawless on Police Brutality & Being Mixed Race

-As a mixed-race Chinese-American, Megan Lawless understands the story of The Hate U Give well.
+As a mixed-race Chinese-American, Megan Lawless understands parts of The Hate U Give well.
 “I have hidden my Chinese side and my white side many times, as an actor and as someone applying to college, because I didn’t know if those races would be held against me,” she tells StyleCaster.
 Based on the 2017 book by Angie Thomas, The Hate U Give follows Starr, a Black teenager who’s in between two worlds: the low-income, predominantly Black neighborhood she lives in and the wealthy, predominantly white preparatory school she attends.

 MORE: 15 Mixed-Race Celebrities, From Shay Mitchell to Mariah Carey